 The level in the fair value hierarchy within which a fair measurement in its entirety falls is based on the lowest level input that is significant to the fair value measurement in its entirety.

-The carrying values of cash, accounts receivable, accounts payable, accrued equity-based compensation and other financial working capital items approximate fair value at June 30, 2021 and December 31, 2020, due to the short maturity nature of these items.
+The carrying values of cash, accounts receivable, accounts payable, deferred revenue and other financial working capital items approximate fair value at September 30, 2021 and December 31, 2020, due to the short maturity nature of these items.

 Income Taxes